mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The observations of this chapter show the advantages of GDP as a tangible, middle level unit of activity to help not only the creation of designed objects and the development of personal knowledge but also the emergence of a community of practice.

+#### GDP as concrete enough to be understandable but abstract enough to be replicable
+In this context replicable means that once the implementation of one GDP is complete, the process of implementing another shares similar practices, thus building competency of learners.

 In this context of novice coders in an informal environment it seems appropriate to introduce some levels of reusable practice whilst initially prioritising individual learner engagement and community participation.

 Game design patterns contain elements of more abstract and thus repeatable structures thus fulfilling some of the promise transfer offered by advocates of Computational Thinking.
 This is explored in more depth in the next chapter.

+#### Technical concepts suiting transfer

+NOTE likey move this to another chapter.
+Learning maps.

+While there are technical elements of transfer that were identified and included in the learning map I sidelined the study of them.

 Specifically in examining the concrete implementation of GDPs there are transferrable concepts and practice involving practice which include;